dripCee45/Sol-Bot/readme.md

-This is foe Educational purpose only.
+This is for Educational purpose only.
 If you encounter any challanges, contact PeeCee - facebookpeecee@gmail.com | t.me/Cryptoweb3support